lasthyphen/oye/README.md

 Download the [latest build](https://github.com/lasthyphen/beacongo/releases/latest) for your operating system and architecture.

-The Avalanche binary to be executed is named `avalanchego`.
+The Dijets binary to be executed is named `avalanchego`.

 ### Docker Install